aroberge/avantpy/docs/html/_sources/index.rst.txt

 Realistically, many students who learn computer programming as part of a formal course might never use programming again or, if so, it might not be for many years.
 Given enough time, they would likely forget most of the programming syntax they had learned.
 However they likely would understand and remember programming **concepts** better if they are first learning them in their native language.
+And, as `Mark Guzdial wrote: <https://computinged.wordpress.com/2019/01/07/a-little-bit-of-computing-goes-a-long-way-the-sigcse-50th-anniversary-issue-of-acm-inroads/>`_

+   *People code for different purposes, with different ways of appropriating code.
+The standards of the software engineer are not appropriate to apply to children.
+Not everybody is going to be a professional software developer, and they don’t need to be.*

 Contents
 --------